|

 system was apparently meant to eventually allow vehicles to be driven

-into the mountain beneath the Obersalzberg center, and the tunnels would
+into the mountain beneath the Obersalzberg center, so residents could

 have been correspondingly larger.
 Rough tunnels exist today in the